zambeloago/Github-Workshop/README.md

 * Go to github and press edit on the readme.md
 * Check the checkbox above
 * Press commit changes
-* Now go to github desktop and press fetch origin at top left or pull if you see it
+* Now go to github desktop and press pull origin